Ylona Garcia: Early life

-2015–2020: Breakthrough
+Career

+2015–2020: Pinoy Big Brother, music and acting debuts

-In 2015, Garcia auditioned to become a housemate for the first part of the second special season of ABS-CBN's reality television series Pinoy Big Brother, where she passed after showcasing her talents in singing, acting and dancing as well for her "confidence and candid remarks."
-She entered the house on the second day with Franco Rodriguez, who was later hailed as the second runner-up; Kyle Secades and Zonia Mejia.
-During her time in the house, Garcia composed and recorded two songs, "Win the Fight" (2015), for which she composed and recorded with her fellow housemate Jimboy Martin; and "Magmahal Muli" (2005, lit.
-To Love Again), for which she recorded with her fellow housemate Bailey May; originally composed and recorded by Sam Milby and Say Alonzo from the first season of Pinoy Big Brother (2005).
-The songs were later featured on the extended play PBB 737 (2015) and was released on Spotify on 9 August 2015.
-After passing four eviction nights as a nominated housemate, she was selected as one of the four finalists after garnering 19.84% of the public vote and exited the Big Brother house on the fiftieth day, for the second part of the special season to commence.
-However, during an episode of ABS-CBN's noontime variety series It's Showtime!
-(2009), Garcia and her fellow finalists Jimboy Martin, Bailey May and Rodriguez were instructed to return to the Big Brother house.
-During her second time in the house, Garcia participated in the final weekly task, "Short Film Festival," with her fellow finalists and the five remaining housemates of the second part of the second special season, and was cast in Pinoy Big Brothers romantic comedy film Trending: Love (2015, stylized as TRENDING: LOVE), where she portrayed the fictional character Sophie Mendoza.
+In 2015, Garcia auditioned to become a housemate for the first part of the second special season of ABS-CBN's reality television series Pinoy Big Brother.
+She was selected after showcasing her abilities in singing, acting, and dancing, as well for her "confidence and candid remarks."
+She entered the house on the second day alongside Franco Rodriguez, Kyle Secades, and Zonia Mejia.
+During her time in the house, Garcia composed and recorded two songs: "Win the Fight" (2015), co-written and recorded with fellow housemate Jimboy Martin, and "Magmahal Muli" (2005, lit.
+To Love Again), recorded with fellow housemate Bailey May.
+The latter was originally composed and recorded by Sam Milby and Say Alonzo from the first season of Pinoy Big Brother (2005).
+Both songs were later featured on the extended play PBB 737 (2015), which was released on Spotify on 9 August, 2015.

+After surviving four eviction nights as a nominated housemate, Garcia was selected as one of the four finalists after garnering 19.84% of the public vote.
+She exited the Big Brother house on the fiftieth day to allow the second part of the special season to commence.
+During an episode of ABS-CBN's noontime variety series It's Showtime!
+(2009), Garcia and her fellow finalists Jimboy Martin, Bailey May and Franco Rodriguez were instructed to return to the Big Brother house.
+During her second stay, she participated in the final weekly task, "Short Film Festival," with the remaining housemates and was cast in Pinoy Big Brothers romantic comedy film Trending: Love (2015, stylized as TRENDING: LOVE), in which she portrayed the character Sophie Mendoza.

-On 14 August 2015, Garcia participated in the Teen Power: The Kabataang Pinoy Concert Party with her former Pinoy Big Brother: 737 housemates and finalists from the first part of the second special season, as well as other teenage actors and musicians including Alexa Ilacad and Gimme 5.
-On 8 November 2015, Garcia was hailed as the first runner-up to Martin during the Big Night ceremony at the Albay Astrodome in Legazpi, Albay, garnering 42.24% of the public vote.
-In the same month, she was cast with May as part of the extended cast of ABS-CBN's romantic comedy television series On the Wings of Love (2015–16), where they portrayed the fictional character Audrey Olivar and Harry Fausto respectively At the end of 2015, Star Music named Garcia as their representative for their "#SpotifySpotlight" segment in 2016.
+On 14 August 2015, Garcia participated in the Teen Power: The Kabataang Pinoy Concert Party alongside her former Pinoy Big Brother: 737 housemates and finalists from the first part of the second special season, as well as other teenage actors and musicians, including Alexa Ilacad and Gimme 5.
+On 8 November 2015, Garcia was named first runner-up to Jimboy Martin during the Big Night ceremony at the Albay Astrodome in Legazpi, Albay, after receiving 42.24% of the public vote.
+Later that month, she was cast alongside Bailey May as part of the extended cast of ABS-CBN's romantic comedy television series On the Wings of Love (2015–16), in which they portrayed the characters Audrey Olivar and Harry Fausto, respectively.
+At the end of 2015, Star Music named Garcia as its representative for the "#SpotifySpotlight" segment in 2016.